 Kanagawa Japan Travel Guide

 Narita International Airport (NRT), east of Tokyo, is a main gateway for international flights.
-Tokyo Haneda Airport (HND), closer to central Tokyo, serves domestic flights and an increasing number of international routes.
+Tokyo Haneda Airport (HND), closer to central Tokyo, serves domestic flights and an increasing number of international flights.

 From Narita (NRT): The Narita Express (N’EX) goes to Shinjuku or Tokyo Station.
 From Haneda (HND): The Keikyu Line goes to Shinagawa, then JR Yamanote Line to Shinjuku.